-FACILITY TYPE LEVEL OF SERVICE STANDARD Private Individual Water Standards as specified in Chapter 62-22, Florida Administrative Code.
-Town of Mayo Community Potable Water System 145 gallons per capita per day Mayo Correctional Facility Community Potable Water System 143 gallons per capita per day 5.2 The County shall permit residential d e
+Private Individual Standards as specified in Chapter 62-22, Water Wells Florida Administrative Code, in effect upon adoption of this Comprehensive Plan

+City of Lake Butler 155 gallons per capita per day

+Community Potable Water System

+Union Correctional 181 gallons per capita per day

+Facility Potable Water System

-- Policy IV.
-5.2 The County shall permit residential densities in excess of 2 dwelling units per acre, but less than or equal to 4 dwelling units per acre, only within areas served by centralized potable water systems, and residential densities in excess of 4 dwelling units per acre only within areas served by centralized potable water and centralized sanitary sewer systems. - Policy IV.
+Policy IV.5.2 The County shall permit residential densities in excess of 2 dwelling units per acre, but less than or equal to 4 dwelling units per acre only within areas served by centralized potable water systems, and residential densities in excess of 4 dwelling units per acre only within areas served by centralized potable water systems and centralized sanitary sewer systems.

+Policy IV.
 5.3 The County shall consult with the applicable water supply utility prior to issuance of a building permit or its functional equivalent to ensure that adequate water supplies and facilities will be in place and available no later than the anticipated date of issuance of a certificate of occupancy or its functional equivalent.